eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/README.md

 ### More documentation and learning resources

-- Setup of EDC infrastructure:
+- Setup of Connector infrastructure:
     - Read
       the ["Connect" section of the E2E-Tutorial](https://eclipse-tractusx.github.io/docs/tutorials/e2e/connect/prepareInfrastructure)
       for first steps.
 It provides an easy-to-start preconfigured deployment of critical Catena-X infrastructure